MarkStrendin/Recipes/Sides/Candied-Yams.md

  - Peel and cube yams.
 Bigger cubes/chunks are better, ideally larger than 2cm square.
 I have tried this with smaller cubes, but it just doesn't work as well.
  - Boil yam chunks for about 20 minutes.
 Avoid overcooking them (until they give-way to a fork), because they will be cooked again.
  - Drain water and place in an oven-safe dish, such as a casserole dish, or a foil loaf pan.
 You do not need a lid.
 Set aside, or place in fridge while you prepare the next step.
- - Preheat oven to 450 degrees ferenheit / 230 degrees celcius
+ - Preheat oven to 450 degrees fahrenheit / 230 degrees celcius
  - In a saucepan, mix brown sugar, butter, and water, and bring to a boil over medium heat, stirring frequently.
  - Remove sugar mixture from heat when it starts to boil, or when it reaches your desired thickness
  - Pour the sugar mixture over the yams, carefully stirring to coat the yam chunks as best as you can